Jahweel/Jahweel.github.io/_posts/2022-01-24-my-insurance-database.md

 ## **Queries**
 Now here comes the fun part, queries.
 I went through many queries from simple ones just to see if I could pull information from a table to my finalize queries that are shown below.
 The main objective is to create queries that might help answer certain business questions or at least provide value to the business. **It is extremely important to not lose sight of the business objective**
->:warning: Certain queries below will only run on Oracle due to features being specific to it, and will be noted
+> Certain queries below will only run on Oracle due to features being specific to it, and will be noted

   ### **Query 1**